Housing options and amenities

 With advance notice and upon request, we can provide TTYs and smoke detectors for guests who are hearing impaired.
 Certified service animals may accompany guests with medical needs who require their assistance while staying on campus.

-Our custodial staff cleans and disinfects bathrooms and common areas of the halls each day.
+Our custodial staff cleans and disinfects common bathrooms (in standard/traditional halls) and common areas each day.
 Individual rooms are cleaned prior to guests' arrival and upon their departure.

 Common Areas in the Residence Halls